jaehyeon-kim/jaehyeon-kim.github.io/content/blog/2022-03-07-schema-registry-part1/index.md

   - JaehyeonKim
 images: []
 cevo: 10
-description: We'll discuss a Change Data Capture (CDC) architecture with a schema registry.
-As a starting point, a local development environment is set up using Docker Compose.
-The Debezium and Confluent S3 connectors are deployed with the Confluent Avro converter and the Apicurio registry is used as the schema registry service.
-A quick example is shown to illustrate how schema evolution can be managed by the schema registry.
+description: A local Change Data Capture setup on Docker Compose with Debezium, the Confluent S3 sink and the Apicurio registry, showing how schema evolution is managed.
 ---

 [**UPDATE 2025-10-01**]